spdk/spdk/lib/bdev/virtio/README.md

 # SPDK virtio bdev module

 This directory contains an experimental SPDK virtio bdev module.
-It currently supports very basic enumeration capabilities for virtio-scsi devices as well as read/write operations to any SCSI LUNs discovered during enumeration.
+It currently supports very basic read/write operations for virtio-scsi drive.
+Currently it will only work with a single target with a single LUN.

 It supports two different usage models:
 * PCI - This is the standard mode of operation when used in a guest virtual machine, where QEMU has presented the virtio-scsi controller as a virtual PCI device.
-The virtio-scsi controller might be implemented in the host OS by SPDK vhost-scsi, kernel vhost-scsi, or a QEMU virtio-scsi backend.
+The virtio-scsi controller might be implemented in the host OS by SPDK vhost-scsi.
+Kernel/QEMU vhost-scsi are not supported yet.
 * User vhost - Can be used to connect to an SPDK vhost-scsi target running on the same host.